paulrobertlloyd/paulrobertlloyd-v4/src/projects/dconstruct/index.md

 Like the previous year's design, the [homepage featured prominent images of the speakers][3].
 The design process involved close collaboration with Andy Hume, which was needed for us to build a highly responsive website that would work well across devices.
 With this in mind, the main navigation was simplified to just four items (Conference, Workshops, Location and Register) with an alternative navigation method shown when browsing speaker pages on smaller screens.

-{% render 'gallery' with screenshots.recent
+{% render 'gallery' with screenshots
   alignment: 'bleed'
   imagePreset: 'supporting'
 %}